BayanAlaraibi/Student-Depression/README.md

 Academic Indicators: Is there a relationship between depression status and factors like CGPA, Study Satisfaction, and Academic Pressure?
 Student Lifestyle: How do factors such as Sleep Duration, Dietary Habits, and Work/Study Hours correlate with depression status?
 Family & Stress Factors: What is the association between depression and Financial Stress, Family History of Mental Illness, and the presence of Suicidal Thoughts?
-## Data & Methodology
+## Data
-- Dataset
+- Dataset taking from kaggle website
 The project utilizes a Student Depression Dataset comprising survey responses focusing on factors that correlate with depression.
-Size: 27,901 entries
+Size: 27,901 entries and 18 columns
 ## Data Dictionary
 <img width="738" height="664" alt="image" src="https://github.com/user-attachments/assets/2cbec6b2-74fb-49c7-a3be-736850a4a54b" />